 I can no longer purchase lye at my grocery stores.
 Most hardware store still sell it however you may have to ask for it at the counter as some stores don’t leave it on the shelf anymore.
 Alternately you can also purchase lye online or from a local chemical supply store.
 (I happen to have a ChemSolv in my area so I buy there.)
 Chemical supply stores are much cheaper but they do have much larger quantities.
 I buy the pellets in a 55lb. bag as that’s the smallest size they offer.
 If you aren’t making a ton of soap yet stick to purchasing the smaller 2 lb. containers.
 Popular brands of food safe or 100% lye are Roebic Heavy Duty Crystal Drain Opener and Red Devil.

-Begin by gathering all of your soapmaking equipment together.
+1. First all of your soapmaking equipment together.
 In addition to your soap mold you’ll also need a stainless steel pot – no aluminum! – a stick blender, a digital scale, and various containers and utensils.
 (Get more information on soapmaking equipment here.)

-Begin by measuring out the distilled water in fluid ounces.
+2. Begin by measuring out the distilled water in fluid ounces.
 (I actually used 100% coconut water in my recipe, however, it did accelerate trace.
 If you choose to mix the recipe up a bit and use coconut water you will need to chill it first.
 It’s also important to note that it turns bright orange when you add the lye.)
 Pour the water into a pitcher.

-Next, use a digital scale to weigh out your lye.
+3. Next, use a digital scale to weigh out your lye.
 Be sure you have on all of your safety gear for this.
 Lye gets VERY hot, and chemical burns are never any fun.
 (Should you get lye on your skin flush thoroughly with water.)
 Place the container you’re using to measure the lye onto your scale, press tare to zero it out, then slowly pour the lye into your container until you reach the amount needed.

-Now slowly pour the lye into the water, never the other way around as it could result in a not so pleasant volcano effect.
+4. Now slowly pour the lye into the water, never the other way around as it could result in a not so pleasant volcano effect.
 Stir your lye into the water with a plastic or wooden spoon until it dissolves.
 Now set it aside to cool.
 (If you’re mixing the lye inside, keep it on the stove with the exhaust fan turned on and step away.
 Or allow it to cool outside to avoid the fumes.)

-While the lye is cooling, you’ll want to weigh and melt your oils.
+5. While the lye is cooling, you’ll want to weigh and melt your oils.
 Combine the soapmaking oils into your stainless steel pot and heat on the stove over medium heat.
 (Alternately you can also melt the oils separately in canning jars in a water bath.)
 Be sure to keep an eye on the oil as they can melt quickly.
 As soon as they have melted remove the pot from heat and allow to cool.

-Once the lye-water and the soapmaking oils have cooled to between 95°F-100°F you’re ready to make soap.
+6. Once the lye-water and the soapmaking oils have cooled to between 95°F-100°F you’re ready to make soap.

-Slowly pour the lye-water into the melted oils.
+7. Slowly pour the lye-water into the melted oils.
 Then, using your stick blender mix the lye-water and oils together.
 Once your soap reaches a light trace you can add a fragrance oil if desired.
 Mix well to combine to a medium trace the pour the soap into your prepared mold.